keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 Before we had the green world as we know it, lifeforms were reliant on chemically 'reducing' conditions.
 Among the first inhabitants of the seas were  the <span style="color: #8E7CC3">archaea</span> (literally, "the <span style="color: #8E7CC3">ancients</span>").
 Some species of ancients could power themselves from abundant hydrogen and carbon dioxide, emitting methane into the atmosphere.
 Other ancestral organisms eked out a diet from sulfur sources.
 This was the hypothesised Purple Earth, and was fuelled by a chemical environment fundamentally different from our own for billions of years.
 Until, in the late Archean eon, the first single-cellular shoot of <span style="color:#BBDD66">green</span> appeared.

 A biological cousin had become a stranger --- they hoisted an antenna of chlorophyll towards the sun.
 The archaea had their own antenna, a simpler <span style="color: #8E7CC3">**retinal**</span> light gate: it used the centre of the solar spectrum to power primordial pumps.
-There had already been new life among the ancients; early bacteria, still sulfur dependent, still purple, had begun using a new proto-antenna, but still coexisting with the archaea without threat --- the seas were peacefully doubly purple.
+There had already been new life among the ancients; early bacteria, sulfur dependent, had begun using a new proto-antenna of a ruddy purplish hue, but still coexisting with the archaea without threat --- the seas were peacefully doubly purple.
 The <span style="color:#BBDD66">**chlorophyll**</span> antenna of the green bacterial newcomers, in contrast, could harvest the high energy blue and deep red spectral bands.
 Forced to occupy the solar fringes as the centre was taken, they had hit upon a more potent use of the distance-dimmed energy radiating off the fusion furnace they orbited.
 They had developed the technology to generate high-voltage electrons from the sun's rays.
 The Earth would never be the same again.

 ### ...and began to exhale

 These chlorophyll wielding bacteria were living in ways previously inaccessible.
-Their industrious photosynthesis leaked onto a globe a new alien molecule: oxygen gas.
+Their industrious photosynthesis leaked onto the globe a new alien molecule: oxygen gas.
 O<sub>2</sub> had never been a component of the atmosphere before, it was a highly exotic molecule only created in brief flashes when extreme UV radiation smashed apart water or CO<sub>2</sub>.
 This new gas was to eventually snuff out the ancients.

 ![Oxygenation of the atmosphere over geological time](/images/Oxygenation-atm.png)